Reggie Freeman (American football)

-Reginald Prince Freeman (born May 8, 1970) is a former American football linebacker.
+Reginald Prince Freeman (born May 8, 1970) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He played the 1993 NFL season with the New Orleans Saints.

-After playing college football at Florida State, Freeman was selected in the second round, 53rd overall, of the 1993 NFL Draft by the Saints, which “was a reach to some.”
+After playing college football for the Florida State Seminoles, Freeman was selected in the second round, 53rd overall, of the 1993 NFL draft by the Saints, which “was a reach to some.”

 He was signed by the Green Bay Packers in 1996, but never played for them.